 This relatively new breed is the result of a dominant genetic mutation.
 A woman named Sandra Hochenedel discovered two short-legged cats beneath a pick-up truck in 1983, both of whom were pregnant.
 A male kitten from the resulting litter of the black cat, named Blackberry, was gifted to a friend living in Monroe, Louisiana, which went on to spread its genes amongst the local domestic cats.
 As the gene for producing short-legs is dominant, as many short-legged cats were born as normal-legged cats, increasing the new breed’s prevalence.
 Many cat enthusiasts question the ethics of developing a breed with unnaturally stumpy legs, and it is currently not recognised by the Cat Fanciers Association as an independent breed.

 The Munchkin is similar in appearance and structure to the Domestic Shorthair, with a round face and muscular body, a slightly tapering nose, wide-spaced triangular ears and striking eyes.
-The coat is typically short and close-fitting, permissible in all colour and pattern deviations.
+The coat is typically short and close-fitting, permissible in all colours and patterns.
 A long-haired variety is seen, although it is less common and is classified as a different breed.
 The most characteristic trait of the Munchkin is its short legs, which render it low to the ground, without impeding its ability to hunt and climb.
 Many people are against selective breeding when it comes to the Munchkin, as they believe suffering is caused to the cat in terms of its health and mobility.

 It is widely speculated that the gene for short legs results in severe spinal and joint deformities, although research does not support this.
 Health complaints documented in the breed include chicken pox, a hollowed chest and a few reported cases of spinal curvature, although this occurs with no great prevalence.

 (Photos are displayed in a random order, click a photo to enlarge it.
 Click here to upload your own!)